Want to take your solo travel experience to the next level? Then consider visiting all the best places to travel alone in Europe.

 The Hostel I always recommend to people is the A&O Hostel at Hauptbahnhof – very reasonable prices, a wide variety of single/double and dorm rooms and a good location for exploring the city.

 6. London, England

 London is a fabulous city to travel and explore solo in Europe.
 For one, as the capital of England, you’ll get a sense of history like nowhere else.

-There are 42 free museums to enjoy here – you’ll be able to lose yourself in the Natural History Museum, the Science Museum and the Victoria and Albert for days alone!
+There are 42 free museums to enjoy here, among the plenty of the best free things to do in London – you’ll be able to lose yourself in the Natural History Museum, the Science Museum and the Victoria and Albert for days alone!

 You can’t miss taking a trip in an iconic London Taxi, seeing the capital from the sky in the stunning London Eye – or perhaps head to the top of St Paul’s Cathedral for a birds-eye view of the city.